NedimRamicevic/portofino/README.md

-# portofino
+<h1 align="center">Portofino<h5/>

-A flutter project that works with firebase.
+A flutter app that works with firebase.
 Simply you can register/sign in and set your personal preferences.
 The app stores all the data in firebase and pulls the necessary data from there.